 Couch Gag: Woody Paige's chalkboard by his head will say something different after every commercial break.

-Deadpan Snarker: Tony Reali, especially in this exchange over Bryce Harper's new nickname - Bam Bam, named after his face was cracked after hitting himself with his bat.
+Deadpan Snarker: Reali, especially in this exchange over Bryce Harper's new nickname - Bam Bam, named after his face was cracked after hitting himself with his bat.

 Woody Paige: I love the nickname.
 If you go back in history, where did "Bam Bam" come from?
 He was left on the doorstep of The Flintstones; he was adopted, and they named him Bam Bam because he could swing a club so well.